mohaEs/RETFound_MAE/README.md

 and contains some adjustments to read imagepath from a CSV file instead of ImageFolder.

 main_pretrain accecpts path of a CSV file.
-The CSV file has column headers partition (e.g. train, test, val), jpgfile (path to image files) and label
+The CSV file has column headers partition (e.g. train, test, val), image_path (path to image files) and label

 resume training the RETFound on your dataset: